oscbd/awesome-projects/CONTRIBUTING.md

 * Make sure your text editor is set to remove trailing whitespace.
 * Make sure all categories and projects are in alphabetically asending.

-> This guide is inspired by [ziadoz/awesome-php](https://github.com/ziadoz/awesome-php)
+> This guideline was written from [ziadoz/awesome-php](https://github.com/ziadoz/awesome-php)

 Thank you for your suggestions!